jonniek/mpv-playlistmanager/README.md

 #### Static keybindings
 - __sortplaylist__(CTRL+p)
   - Sorts the current playlist alphabetically.
 Stops currently playing file and starts playlist from start of new playlist.
 Option to run at mpv start automatically in settings.
+- __shuffleplaylist__(CTRL+P)
+  - Shuffles the current playlist.
+Stops currently playing file and starts playlist from start of new playlist.
+No option to run at start, use --shuffle instead.
 - __loadfiles__(P)
   - Attempts to load all files after the currently playing file to the playlist from the currently playing files directory
   - Ex.
 Open 5th file from a 12file directory, press P, the remaining 7 are loaded to playlist